katiavega/BeautyTech_NFCTwinkleNails/README.md

-# BeautyTech_NFCTwinkleNails
+# BeautyTechnology NFC Twinkle Nails
-Beauty Technology Nails
+Beauty Technology Nails.
+Play a piano in the air with NFC fingernails. katiavega.com